How to get back on track after Christmas

 Firstly don’t feel you need to eat all the Christmas leftovers.
 Eating food just because it’s there is just as wasteful as throwing it away.
 Your body is not a bin!
 Think about giving away those additional mince pies or even better donate them to a food bank

 Saying ‘no’ isn’t selfish.
-You can’t be or feel your best when you’re burnt out and exhausted and this isn’t a good way to start 2020.
+You can’t be or feel your best when you’re burnt out and exhausted and this isn’t a good way to start 2021.
 So don’t feel pressurised into having that additional drink or treat.
-Plan ahead and decide at which events you're going to indulge inand which ones you’re going to be more mindful about what you’re eating.
-It doesn’t have to be a week long food and drink fest.
+Plan ahead and decide when you're going to indulge and when you’re going to be more mindful about what you’re eating.

 If you’ve been focusing on the beige foods (crisps, cakes, biscuits) get back into prioritising veg.
 Load up your plate with veg first rather than adding it as a garnish and go for a variety to benefit from all the different plant chemicals and fibres.